A Fundamental Industrial Production Index

 It should be noted that industrial activity in North America is highly cyclical by nature and includes significant dips during the holiday season and major spikes in the summer.

 Economic Recovery Tracker

 In order to track economic recovery efforts in North America and abroad following the global disruptions mentioned above, Thomas Industrial Data has introduced the Economic Recovery Tracker (TMXd).
 TMXd, a derivative of TMX, is a measure of deviation from the normal pattern of industrial B2B sourcing.
 It currently shows the impact of the pandemic on the economy and how rapidly the economy is recovering.

-In 2019 and into 2020, industrial activity has been largely impacted by trade conflicts with China and, more recently, by uncertainty stemming from the Coronavirus outbreak.
-These two events markedly disrupted global supply chains, slowing overall production while
+In 2019, 2020, and into 2021, industrial activity has been largely impacted by trade conflicts with China and, more recently, by uncertainty stemming from the COVID-19 outbreak.

 Learn More with Thomas Industrial Data